 Right from Genesis chapter 2, when God says, “It is not good for man to be alone,” the Bible makes it clear that we were made for community.
-As I write in July 2020, many people are beginning to show the effects of social isolation as we try to protect the vulnerable from COVID-19 by keeping apart.
-A lack of community brings upon us a kind of stress and anxiety which we long to escape.
+Reflecting back on a year dominated by the COVID-19 pandemic and the resulting ‘lockdowns’ and ‘distancing measures’, many of us have learned that a lack of community brings upon us a kind of stress and anxiety which we long to escape.
 Intuitively, we know that we were made for community.

 We also know we are made for community because we are made in the image of God.
 God himself— Father, Son, and Holy Spirit— shares community within himself, as he has and as he will, for all eternity.
 At the heart of the universe is a loving community which Jesus prays we will ultimately join: “May they also be in us so that the world may believe that you have sent me.”
 (Jn 17:21)

 The Bible provides us with a rich resource of wisdom and commentary on a wide range of relationships – husbands and wives, parents and children, close friends, not so close friends, governments, and even enemies.
 It doesn’t fill in all the details, but it does paint a picture of what our lives can look like when the love of God is accepted and then reciprocated – back to God, and into each other.

 The Bible also doesn’t shy away from what can result when there is a refusal to accept or reciprocate that love.
 It gives us plenty of examples of what not to do, which is why some of the scripture makes for sad and often difficult reading.
 It never tries to paint a glossy, overly simplistic picture of our natural ability to do relationships well.
 Instead, the challenges – infidelity, family dysfunction, competition and conflict between friends and leaders – are included all in the messy detail.